-An ever-present undercurrent of energy and excitement pulsates through Melbourne, ready for you to explore.
-Go on an interactive trip into the history of cinema at ACMI's The Story of the Moving Image exhibition before squeezing in a round of shopping in Block Arcade's tiny boutiques or the ALPHA60 flagship store (where you can check out their merchandise collaborations with RISING).
+An undercurrent of energy and excitement pulsates through Melbourne, ready for you to explore.
+Go on an interactive trip into the history of cinema at ACMI's The Story of the Moving Image exhibition, Moving Image exhibition, or peruse the Australian art at The Ian Potter Centre: NGV Australia and exhibition Melbourne Now.
+Afterwards, squeeze in a round of shopping in Block Arcade's tiny boutiques or the ALPHA60 flagship store on Flinders Lane (where you can check out Ghetto Biennale, on show in the space upstairs).

-Work up a hunger on a street art tour through Melbourne's labyrinth of world-class laneway murals, before dropping by the Winter Night Market at Queen Victoria Market for fire pits, street food, performers, artisans, brewers and distillers.
+Work up a hunger on a street art tour through Melbourne's labyrinth of world-class laneway murals, before dropping by the Queen Victoria Market to explore multicultural street food, and unique products in over 600 stalls.